 In the peaceful Mohawk Valley of upstate New York, a modern shrine honors a woman who bridged two worlds.
 The National Kateri Shrine in Fonda, New York, marks the site where Kateri Tekakwitha—the "Lily of the Mohawks"—was baptized on Easter Sunday, 1676.
 Here, in what was then the Mohawk village of Caughnawaga, a young woman scarred by smallpox chose the Christian faith against her family's fierce opposition, beginning a journey that would lead to her canonization as the first Native American saint.

 Unlike the nearby Auriesville shrine, which commemorates the martyrdom of the Jesuits and Kateri's birth, Fonda celebrates her baptism—the moment she formally entered the Church.
 The archaeological site preserves the outline of the village where she lived her first twenty years.
 The shrine's small museum houses artifacts from the Mohawk period and documents Kateri's path to sainthood.
-For pilgrims interested in Native American Catholic heritage, Fonda offers an intimate encounter with St. Kateri's story.
+For pilgrims drawn to Native American Catholic heritage, Fonda offers an intimate encounter with her story, set against the quiet bend of the Mohawk River and the green hills of the Schoharie Valley.

 📜 History & Spiritual Significance